WhoTargetsMe/ad-transparency-standards/implement.md

 By implementing a schema, or standard, for how political advertising data is presented, ad platforms can increase comprehension, trust, interoperability, quality of analysis and more.
 It also reduces the costs of implementation for platforms and new market entrants who are expected to meet the standard.

-## Caveat

-There is likely other work going on in this area that we don't know about.
-If you're working on it, or know of another relevant initiative, please get in touch.

 ## Ways to use the schema

-- In political advertising libraries, to create a standard format for access to ad data
+- In political advertising libraries, to create and offer a standard format for access to political advertising data
 - On web pages, so people can use a variety of new, context-adding tools that read and interpret this data.

 ## The schema (v .2)